IsaKiko/D3-visualising-data/07-d3setup.md

 <p id="chart_area"> <svg> </svg> </p>
 ~~~

 in the HTML file.
-We chose to append because we now have access to the SVG element without the need to seperately select it by ID.
+We chose to append because we now have access to the SVG element without the need to separately select it by ID.

 We also create the canvas inside the frame: